 Overrounds - Always controversial stuff.
-In 2017 and 2016 the 14 G1s had an average overround of 120%.
-That's pretty good for bookmakers as in Ireland on a Friday at Downpatrick for a non handicap you might struggle to get percentages above 112-113.
-The biggest overround for a G1 was not the bumper but the QM at 139% followed by the Arkle at 134%.
-Probably because of the price of Altior and Douvan.
+In each of the last three years the 14 G1s had an average overround of 120%.
+That's pretty good for bookmakers as on a Friday at Downpatrick for a non handicap you might struggle to get percentages above 112-113.
+Last year it ranged from the Bumper with 130% to the Arkle with 110%.
+The bigger the field, usually the bigger the overround unless you have a shortie such as Douvan.
+In 2017 the overround for that QM was 139% followed by Altior's Arkle at 134%.
+Probably because of the their prices 2/9 and 1/4.
 Bookies hate 6/1, 7/1 second favs, 9s bar, in fields of eight or more.
 All the each way thieves come in for their 'bet to nothing'.
 Always think a daft bet myself as the bookie now holds your money and the horse has to get placed for you to get it back.
-The best race for punters on each day was in order Champion Hurdle 119, RSA (again) 119, Ryanair 111, Albert Bartlett 116.
-The smaller fields mean that bookmakers have to bet harder.
-The average for the 10 handicaps was again 134% which no bookmaker would turn their nose up.
-As a clerk, I think it sometimes unfair to concentrate on handicap overrounds in big fields.
-If everyone is backing everything, there doesn't tend to be time to push things out to bigger prices in those frenzied minutes before the off.
-I have never seen any general conspiracies especially in these times of exchange trading.
-Last year Gold Cup Day had the biggest average race overround at 127% which is handy for bookies as yes, that is the day they take the most money.
+And if the shortie wins, you have only two places to get your money back.
+Somehow it usually comes for the bookie.

 Other betting stats.
-3/1 and shorter favourite winners in handicaps since 2002 are 2 from 25 ( None last year, 2016 Aloomomo 3s, Josies Orders 15/8, Squouateur 9/4 all lost.
+3/1 and shorter favourite winners in handicaps since 2002 are 2 from 25 (No qualifiers in the last two years, 2016 Aloomomo 3s, Josies Orders 15/8, Squouateur 9/4 all lost.
 2015 Roi Des Francs beat, 2014 Big Shu beaten in X Country).
-In amateur rider races they are 4 from 15 (Cantlow 9/4 and On The Fringe losing last year, 2016, On The Fringe 15/8 winner, 2015 Paint The Clouds 11/4 loser in Foxhunters, 4th).
+In amateur rider races they are 4 from 15 (none last year, Cantlow 9/4 and On The Fringe losing in 2017.
+In 2016, On The Fringe 15/8 winner, 2015 Paint The Clouds 11/4 loser in Foxhunters, 4th).